They may not have been fencing on balance beams or monkey bars. But the spatial dimensions of early fencing strips imprinted footwork and tactics.

 Fencing itself remained the cribbed, claustrophobic affair it was outside.

-Given the limited space dedicated to fencing, the original outdoor floor modules became a series of workable indoor fencing strips.
+Given the limited space dedicated to fencing in lesser surroundings, the original outdoor floor modules became a series of workable indoor fencing strips.
 Like here in Bordeaux…

 …or in Moulins…